Anti-racist cultures: how can we help you?

 This year the global discourse has changed following a number of widely publicised incidents both in the UK and the US – from the murder of George Floyd (and so many others) to our own MPs being stopped for ‘driving while black’ to the incessant racist abuse faced by many Black and ethnic minority people in the spotlight.
 We have finally begun to see real engagement in the anti-racism movement, and a new commitment to standing against societal, structural and systemic racism.

 We’re all on our own personal journeys to becoming inclusive.
 Each of us is learning, recognising and unpicking our own inner narratives and biases, and the truth is that this takes work.
 And it’s always best to work together.
 It is my view that by taking on the work as individuals and organisations, we will help to build a truly inclusive society.

 The opportunity I’ve been offered to focus on this work is a rare one – if not a complete one-off.
 I don’t want to waste it.
 We want this work to change the world: as the saying goes, the higher we aim the more we will achieve.
-Of course, I can’t do this alone (not least because I don’t have all the answers!), which is why I am reaching out to all of you.
+Of course, I can’t do this alone and I have spoken to many of you along the way (thank you so much for your input, it has been invaluable).

 I hope you’re as excited as I am about this work.
 Look out for some extracts from the Toolkit which will be released soon.
 The full Toolkit will be launched during National Inclusion Week 2021 (27th September – 3rd October) and it is FREE to attend our launch event.